secundant/neodx/libs/log/README.md

 In other words:

-- If the first argument is an object, it will be treated as metadata, other arguments are a format template and arguments for it
+- If the first argument is an object, it will be treated as metadata; other arguments are a format template and arguments for it
-- If the first argument is an error, it will be treated as an error, other arguments are a format template and arguments for it
+- If the first argument is an error, it will be treated as an error; other arguments are a format template and arguments for it
 - Otherwise, the first argument is a format template and the other arguments are arguments for it

 Let's see how it works: